 The winner of the CrossFit Games 2015 & 2016, Katrin Davidsdottir, came to support the competition, taking on a Three on One challenge where she would complete three workouts against three different athletes.
 Battling it out with the famous CrossFit workout, Fran, followed by a gruelling mix of deadlifts, burpees and handstand walking.
 The stadium lit up with the crowd’s excitement and support for the athletes and so in 2016, two-times CrossFit Games winner Annie Thorisdottir attended to take on a similar challenge, this time with ‘Amanda’ bar muscle ups, handstand walking, legless rope climbs and sandbag sprints.

 The support from these athletes makes Battle of the Beasts and Battle of the Boxes a competition everyone wants to be a part of.

-Battle of the Beasts has not only taken the European CrossFit community by storm, but is also turning heads across the Globe, which has lead to a change in name.
-Now to be known as The European Championships, the competition will see athletes from all over the world take on the qualifiers in October, rather than August, with the finals taking place in January 2018.
+Battle of the Beasts not only took the European CrossFit community by storm, but is also started turning heads across the Globe, which is what led to the change in name.
+Now known as The European Championships, the competition see’s athletes from all over the world take on the qualifiers, and attending the live finals in August.

 Since our events started back in our little local UK affiliate, we’ve continued to grow each year where we now see 3000+ people taking part in our online qualifiers, 480 successful athletes invited to the live finals across 9 categories: Novice, Teens, Intermediate, Masters (35-50+) and RX.
 And in 2022 our event will now be moving to the 10,000 capacity Motorpoint stadium, making history here in the UK.